Federal Direct Student Loan interest rates are determined each spring

 Your federal student loan funds will be disbursed directly to your university student account.
 Funds are first used to pay tuition and other university expenses.
 Any remaining credit will be refunded in accordance with the refund preference on file with the university.
 In general, you will receive an equal amount for each term for which your loan was approved.
 If you are enrolled less than half time in any term, you cannot receive federal loan funds for that term.

-All federal student loans obtained by you or your parent are reported to and tracked on the National Student Loan Data System (NSLDS).
+All your federal student loans are reported to and tracked on the National Student Loan Data System (NSLDS).
 NSLDS loan records are accessible to all authorized NSLDS users, including schools, student loan guaranty agencies, lenders, federal agencies and other authorized users.

 Only federal loan information is reported to NSLDS: private educational loan information is not reported to NSLDS.